 In addition to the EdD Program, the Nursing Education program offers an Advanced Certificate in Nursing Education.
 The purpose of the Certificate in Advanced Nursing Education is to offer doctorally prepared students, currently working in or interested in nursing education, an opportunity to gain academic preparation in the role of nurse educators.

 The Doctor of Education in Nursing Education is designed for nurses with master’s degrees who want to become nurse educators in either academic or staff development settings.
 Although all courses are online, the program fosters deep collaboration among students and faculty to maximize preparation for educator roles and to facilitate efficient progress through the program.
-The program features a unique collaborative approach to dissertation design and development.
+The program encourages a unique collaborative approach to dissertation design and development.

 Outcomes of Program

 Nursing education courses have been designed to merge knowledge of the role of nursing faculty with the role nursing programs play in higher education.
 Courses have a theoretical foundation, along with a research underpinning so that best practices in didactic and clinical practice areas are taught, used, and tested.
 Ed.D. students learn how to actively engage their students in the learning process and how to be facilitators of learning, not just givers of knowledge.
 The program requires that students take a specific complement of courses in Nursing Education,

-Nursing Education: All courses count for 3 credits; 30 credits are required.
+Nursing Education: All courses count for 3 credits; 24 credits are required.